TikTok or NOT.

 We are constantly inundated with articles warning us that this generation or that generation isn’t using (insert popular social channel) and we should rethink our strategy to market to them.
 At the same time, these users are often still in middle school or high school.
 While they may not currently be using certain social channels, they might in the future as their needs change.
 They’re also not really buying jewelry either, so” fingers crossed”.

-Bottom line… It’s easy to get caught up in the newest social trends, but newer social channels often don’t stack up to other more well-established social channels, for a litany of reasons that you need to consider before going down the rabbit hole.
+The bottom line is it’s easy to get caught up in the newest social trends.
+However, newer social channels often don’t stack up to other more well-established social channels, for a litany of reasons that you need to consider before going down the rabbit hole.
 A little advice; determine your top three most important social channels that strategically align with your business.
-Only when you can execute those channels flawlessly, should you even consider adding another social channel, and even then it needs to make strategic sense.
+Only when you can execute those channels flawlessly should you even consider adding another social channel, and even then it needs to make strategic sense.

 BTW, I bet you read an article about how important Snapchat is to your business in the next couple of weeks, SMH.